myk245/github-readme/README.md

 # 👋🏼 Hello there!
-I'm Cindy, a Fullstack Software Engineer based in NYC. 👩🏻‍💻
+I'm Cindy, a Fullstack Software Engineer. 👩🏻‍💻

 ## I am passionate about creating social change and making a difference through innovative, powerful technologies.
 💻    🌏    📱    💡